 Creating Students That Solve Problems

-The next time you are in a lesson, ask yourself how many questions you are asked that don’t really need to be asked.
+The next time you are teaching a lesson, count how many questions students are asked.

 If the answer is too many, you are not alone.
 I often hear teachers complaining of the lack of initiative in their classes, having to explain simple common sense things, like where to write answers, should we start now, should we answer all of the questions, what do we do next? etc. etc. etc. I believe that such lack of initiative is indeed a modern phenomenon, a disease cultivated early in a world of standardized curricula and testing.